Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Universal Model Benchmarked on IBMQ

-To further analyze this effect, we take $\tau=0.5$~[time] fixed and measure the expectation value of the observables as a function of $N$ in Fig.~\ref{fig:cpmg_ibmq}~(b).
-This shows that the central and target qubits observables $\langle \hat{S}_z \rangle$ and $\langle \hat{I}_z \rangle$ perform opposite harmonic oscillations with the same frequency and amplitude.
-The dependency of this oscillation frequency on the coupling factor is discussed in detail in Appendix~\ref{appendix:Azx}.
-Again, the experimental data shows strong agreement with the simulation, with no signal decay.
-Without the presence of non-unitary processes, these oscillations continue indefinitely without damping.
-Whereby taking $N=12$ pulses, we have a complete inversion of both observables, totaling $T_\pi = N \tau = 6$ units of time, which can represent a considerable reduction in the gate duration as compared to direct excitation of the target qubit (see Sec.~\ref{sec:NV_2qubit}).
+To further study this effect, we take $\tau=0.5$~[time] fixed and measure the expectation value of the observables as a function of $N$ in Fig.~\ref{fig:cpmg_ibmq}~(b).
+The central and target qubits observables $\langle \hat{S}_z \rangle$ and $\langle \hat{I}_z \rangle$ perform opposite harmonic oscillations with the same frequency and amplitude, which do not decay when damping processes~\cite{damping_process} are not present.
+The dependency of this oscillation frequency on the coupling constant is discussed in detail in Appendix~\ref{appendix:Azx}.
+By taking $N=12$ pulses, we have a complete inversion of both observables, totaling $T_\pi = N \tau = 6$ units of time, which can represent a considerable reduction in the gate duration compared to direct excitation of the target qubit (see Sec.~\ref{sec:NV_2qubit}).
+In all sequences, there is a strong agreement between the simulation and the implementation using the digital quantum simulator, which validates the proposed model.

-The oscillation of the observables suggests that the system is undergoing a Rabi oscillation~\cite{rabi_original} corresponding to rotations in the Bloch sphere for both qubits, but this is not case.
-By measuring the components $\langle \hat{I}_x \rangle$ and $\langle \hat{I}_y \rangle$ perpendicular to the quantization axis, we observe that in fact the qubits evolve from one pole of the Bloch sphere (state $\ket{0}$) to the other (state $\ket{1}$) through points inside the sphere, not on its surface as occurs with proper rotations.
-Fig.~\ref{fig:DM_ibmq}~(a) depicts this effect, by showing experimental data for $N$ between 0 to 12 of the reduced density matrix corresponding to the subsystem of target qubit:
+The oscillations of the observables would suggest that the system is undergoing a Rabi oscillation~\cite{rabi_original} corresponding to rotations in the Bloch sphere for both qubits, but this is not the case.
+By measuring the components $\langle \hat{I}_x \rangle$ and $\langle \hat{I}_y \rangle$ perpendicular to the quantization axis, we observe that in fact the qubits evolve from one pole of the Bloch sphere (state $\ket{0}$) to the other (state $\ket{1}$) through points inside the sphere, not on its surface as it is for the Rabi experiment.
+Fig.~\ref{fig:DM_ibmq}~(a) depicts this effect, by showing data for $N$ between 0 to 12 of the reduced density matrix corresponding to the subsystem of the target qubit:

-where we explicitly write the tensor product of the target qubit observables.
+where we explicitly write the tensor product of the target qubit observables and $\hat{\sigma}_a$ denotes the Pauli matrices.

 When considering single qubits, the fact that the state is represented by a point inside the sphere would indicate a non-unitary dynamics, inducing state mixing.
 But with two qubits, this is not a valid interpretation, as the Bloch sphere is an incomplete description of the system.
 Specifically, the density matrix for a two-qubit system is